petazeta/youronlineshop/README.md

 ## About

 It implements an e-commerce system.
 Ajax and WYSIWYG.
 It is written in PHP (As well as HTML, CSS and JavaScript).
-It uses Mysql for a database.
+It uses MariaDB/Mysql (InnoDB) for a database.

 ## Installation